-Get Console To access and display a system's console window, select the system and click the Get Console button.
+Get ConsoleTo access and display a system's console window, select the system and click the Get Console button.
 The console window appears on the workstation screen.

+Generate NMI

-Generate NMI To generate a non-maskable interrupt (forcing a panic in the operating system), click the Generate NMI button.
+To generate a non-maskable interrupt (forcing a panic in the operating system), click the Generate NMI button.

 Note: Generate NMI on an Origin or Onyx2 system requires that system's system controller have the default password.

 HW Reset To reset a system in a site (hardware reset), select the system and click the HW Reset button.
 A confirmation message appears.
 Note: HW Reset on an Origin or Onyx2 system requires that system's system controller have the default password.
 Power Cycle To power-cycle a system, or to power on a system that has been turned off, select the system and click the Power Cycle button.
 In the case of a power cycle, the system controller removes the power enable control signals, waits five seconds, and restores power.
 Boot arbitration is started after power is reapplied.
 Note: Power Cycle on an Origin or Onyx2 system requires that system's system controller have the default password.
 Steal Console To take control of a system console that another user is currently using, select the system and click the Steal Console button.
 The console window appears on the workstation screen.
 The original user sees the message IRISconsole DINC closing; that owner's session is killed.
 Spy Console To display a window showing console activity of a system in progress, select the system and click the Spy Console button.
-In order to view this activity, the "Log Console Activity to File" option must have been checked when the system is added to a site, as explained in step 8 in "Adding a System to a Site" in Chapter 3.
-Show Console La DØS To view console logs (stored in /var/IRISconsole/logs/console_logs/), select the system and click the Show Console Logs button.
-In order for these logs to be written, an IRISconsole user must be connected via the "Get Console" command and the system must have been configured with the "Log Console Activity to File" option checked, as explained in step 8 in "Adding a System to a Site" in Chapter 3.
+In order to view this activity, the Log Console Activity to File option must have been checked when the system is added to a site, as explained in step 8 in "Adding a System to a Site" in Chapter 3.
+Show Console L ogs To view console logs (stored in /var/IRISconsole/logs/console_logs/), select the system and click the Show Console Logs button.
+In order for these logs to be written, an IRISconsole user must be connected via the Get Console command and the system must have been configured with the Log Console Activity to File option checked, as explained in step 8 in "Adding a System to a Site" in Chapter 3.
 HW Status To display graphs of system activity, click the HW Status button.
 The Hardware Status Monitor appears; this feature is explained in detail in the section "Displaying Hardware Status Information" later in this chapter.
-This feature requires a network connection between the O2 or Indy host and the target system.
-Connect SYSCT Connect SYSCTRL To access and display a system's system controller port window, select the system and click the Connect SYSCTRL button.
+This feature requires a network connection between the OCTANE, O2, or Indy host and the target system.
+Connect SYSCT To access and display a system's system controller port window, select the system and click the Connect SYSCTRL button.
 The system controller window appears on the workstation screen.
 This is used primarily on Origin and Onyx2 systems.

-Start Service Tool
+Start Serv Tool

-To start the Service Tool, a tool intended for use by Silicon Graphics field personnel, select a system and click the Start Service Tool button.
+To start the Service Tool, a tool intended for use by Silicon Graphics field personnel, select a system and click the Start Serv Tool button.
 A shell window appears.

-For each of these tasks, you can also select the corresponding command in the Operations pulldown menu.
+For each of these tasks, you can also choose the corresponding command from the Operations menu.